Search for Z' bosons decaying to pairs of heavy Majorana neutrinos in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Simulated samples

-The signal events shown in Fig.~\ref{fig:HN_pair_feynman} are simulated using \MGvATNLO2.6.0 at NLO precision with the LRSM model cards~\cite{Mattelaer:2016ynf}.
+The signal events for the process shown in Fig.~\ref{fig:HN_pair_feynman} are simulated using \MGvATNLO2.6.0 at NLO precision with the LRSM model cards~\cite{Mattelaer:2016ynf}.
 Heavy neutrinos with electron and muon flavors are considered, and no mixing between the two flavors is assumed.
-Both opposite- and same-charge configurations of dileptons are simulated according to the nature of Majorana neutrinos.
+Both opposite- and same-sign configurations of dileptons are taken into account in the simulation.
 The signal samples are simulated for various \mZp and \mN hypotheses, with \mZp between 400 and 5000\GeV, and \mN between 100\GeV and $\mZp/2$.
 In the simulation, the \PWR mass is assumed to be 5\TeV, so that the heavy neutrinos are always lighter than the \PWR boson.
-The product of the NLO cross section and the branching fraction (BF) in the dilepton channel is 27.77\unit{pb} for $\mZp=400\GeV$, and $8.60 \times 10^{-5}\unit{pb}$ for $\mZp=5000\GeV$ with $\mN= 100\GeV$.
+The product of the NLO cross section and the branching fraction (BF) is the same for both dilepton channels and is 27.77\unit{pb} for $\mZp=400\GeV$, and $8.60 \times 10^{-5}\unit{pb}$ for $\mZp=5000\GeV$ with $\mN= 100\GeV$.
 With $\mN= 2400\GeV$, it is $4.94 \times 10^{-7}\unit{pb}$ for $\mZp=5000\GeV$.
+A product of cross section and branching fraction of 1\unit{fb} corresponds typically to the \PZpr boson masses in the range 3 to 4\TeV, depending slightly on \mN.

 Minimum bias events generated with \PYTHIA are superimposed on each simulated hard scattering event to reproduce the effect of extra $\Pp\Pp$ interactions within the same or neighboring bunch crossings (pileup).
-The simulated events are weighted such that the distribution of the number of additional pileup interactions, estimated from the measured instantaneous luminosity for each bunch crossing, matches that observed in data sets individually for each year of data taking in 2016--2018.
+The simulated events are weighted such that the distribution of the number of additional pileup interactions, estimated from the measured instantaneous luminosity for each bunch crossing, matches that observed in data sets individually for each year of data-taking in 2016--2018.
 The simulated events are processed with the same reconstruction software used for $\Pp\Pp$ collision data.